 Types of Computer Science Internships

-When obtaining a degree in computer science, there are several different types of career paths you could pursue, whether you are interested in computer engineering, data science, or product management.
+When obtaining a degree in computer science, there are several types of internships for computer science you can apply to gain real-world experience.
+You could go down the road of computer engineering, data science, or product management, to name a few.

 Front End Engineering Intern